Improving Engagement in the Change Management Process

 - Gen Ys are eager for changes to be implemented.
 They embrace change and view it as a positive.
 Engage them as champions of the change and communicate how the future state will increase their ability to contribute and add value.
 Solicit this generation’s ideas and opinions throughout the change process to keep engagement levels high.

-As president and co-founder of n-gen People Performance Inc., Giselle has dedicated the past 13 years to building strategies and programs that help clients target, motivate and engage employees in order to increase performance and productivity.
+As president and co-founder of n-gen People Performance Inc., Giselle has dedicated more than a dozen years to building strategies and programs that help clients target, motivate and engage employees in order to increase performance and productivity.
 She is a sought after resource to industry leaders, having worked with 18 of the top Fortune 500 companies across North America.
-Over 60,000 people globally have experienced an n-gen workshop or presentation.With over 17 years of experience in learning and development, she has devoted more than a dozen years to researching the impact that generational differences have on organizational performance.
-Giselle has created solutions and programs that focus on five practice areas – sales & customer service, leadership, team building, Gen Y and HR and has co-authored two books: Loyalty Unplugged: How to Get, Keep & Grow All Four Generations and Upgrade Now: 9 Advanced Leadership Skills.
-As a human resources expert, Giselle is regularly quoted in national publications and appears regularly on television and radio.
-Giselle has a Master’s degree in communication studies from the University of Windsor.
-She is a member of the Society for Human Resource Management and raises money for breast cancer research in her free time.
+Giselle has co-authored two books: Loyalty Unplugged and Upgrade Now: 9 Advanced Leadership Skills and is regularly quoted in national publications and appears on television and radio.